 Just tick the Expedite Application box at the end of the online connection application to do this.

 If the Expedite Application box isn’t ticked, we’ll make a basic connection offer within 10 business days (or other date agreed with you).
 You'll have 45 business days to accept it.

 Your connection contract starts when the offer is accepted.

 A negotiated connection service is needed if:

-- Sufficient power supply from our network is not readily available in your area
+- Sufficient power supply from our network isn't readily available in your area

 - A network change is required to connect your proposed system

-- Your new system connection is classed as a basic connection service but you have chosen to negotiate the terms of your connection contract with us
+- Your new system connection is classed as a basic connection service but you've chosen to negotiate the terms of your connection contract with us

 - Your new system connection is not classed as a basic connection service, such as the export capacity of your proposed inverter exceeds our network thresholds.